 On my last morning in Manchester, I wanted to take some pictures at the Mantra Warehouse, a venue space covered with graffiti, which is located in the industrial outskirts of Manchester.
 But while I was getting ready for my last graffiti hunt, a little voice told me to double check my train ticket to Birmingham, which turned out to be leaving earlier than I recalled.
 So it was my fellow “spotter” and blogger Denise to go there on my behalf; she sent me these colourful pictures to complete my street art guide of Manchester… enjoy her reportage! ;)

-Find these murals and plan your trip to Manchester with my Manchester Google Map!
+Find these (and more) murals in my Manchester Google Map!